Ground Mounted Solar vs Floating Solar

 When you think of solar panels, you likely think of the panels sitting atop a building or in a field.
 However, there are other options, such as floating solar arrays.
 These platforms use water rather than land as a base, making them more efficient and cost-effective.

-Overview of Land Solar
+Overview of Ground Mounted Solar

-Land-based solar energy systems require anywhere between 3.5-16.5 acres for each MW produced.
+Ground-based solar energy systems require anywhere between 3.5-16.5 acres for each MW produced.
 A decently sized solar farm will require many square miles to provide the optimal amount of energy.
 Real estate is often desired for farmland or even for building, which causes conflict.

-Pros of Land-Mounted Solar Panels
+Pros of Ground Mounted Solar Panels

-Land panels are a better option in areas with no lakes or other bodies of water.
+Ground mounted panels are a better option in areas with no lakes or other bodies of water.
 They can be mounted on solid ground or even concrete and set to the perfect angle to receive sunlight.
 They should be mounted near the area where the energy is needed so there is a minimal distance to travel.

 For solar energy produced on land, you’ll find that you can easily adjust the panels as needed.
 It’s easy to do on land, and you’ll find it easier to maintain the panels.

-Cons of Land-Mounted Solar Panels
+Cons of Ground Mounted Solar Panels

-Unfortunately, there are a few downsides to land solar options.
+Unfortunately, there are a few downsides to ground mounted solar options.
 They can be expensive due to the need for concrete spread over multiple acres to anchor the panels.
 Not only does this require large amounts of money, but it also requires plenty of time.
 You may need special permits to add large numbers of panels depending on where you live.

 Over time, brush and weeds will often grow, requiring frequent cutting to prevent shade.
 Any shade from trees or buildings will also affect the panels’ efficiency.